psychemedia/middle-english-romances/gawain_and_carle_of_carlisle.md

 Kayes backe had gone in 2. `[twa. — P.]`
 then said Kay, " & thow were without thy hold,
 Man! this buffett shold be deere sold."
-" what," sayd the carle, " dost thou menace me ?
+"what," sayd the carle, " dost thou menace me ?

 `[A fair lady seats herself on the Carle's knee and Gawaine says her bedfellow will be a happy man.
 The Carie reproves him.
 Kay goes to the stable, finds the  palfrey next to his, turns it out, and gives it a clout.
 The Carle knocks Kay down.
 Kay threatens him, and he tells Kay]`